xxradar/kubnernetes_training_for_networkengineer/labs/lab2/readme.md

 ### Exercise
  - delete some pods from the deployment
- - check the if the pods come back?
+ - check if the pods come back?
 What about IP addresses ?